 The stock market is by far the most attractive and rewarding investment option.
 If you want a high return on investment and grow your investment exponentially, the stock market is the best investment option.

-Here you have no-fixed return on investment.
-If you have the skill and expertise then only sky’s the limit.
+Here you have a no-fixed return on investment.
+If you have the skill and expertise then the only sky’s the limit.
 You can even double your money within a month or year.
 But getting high is not easy.

 Initially, you have to invest a lot of time and energy to gain expertise in the stock market.
 High return always comes with high risk of losing your capital.
 One mistake and your investment will be wiped out.
 There is always a risk involved in Stock Market Investment.

-You can start investing by opening your DEMAT and Trading Account with any of reputed brokerage houses like- Zerodha, ICICI Direct, Angel Broking, etc. Once you have a DEMAT Account, there are many ways of investing in the stock market.
+You can start investing by opening your DEMAT and Trading Account with any of the reputed brokerage houses like- Zerodha, ICICI Direct, Angel Broking, etc. Once you have a DEMAT Account, there are many ways of investing in the stock market.
 Some of the popular methods are:

 Purchase of Stocks in a company